Connie's Clubhouse

-Connie's Clubhouse is sponsored as a 501(c)(3) affiliate of Brighter Futures, Inc. All donations to Connie's Clubhouse are tax-deductible.
+Connie's Clubhouse is sponsored as a 501(c)(3) affiliate of Brighter Futures, Inc. Contributions made to Connie's Clubhouse qualify as tax-deductible under applicable tax regulations, allowing donors to maximize their charitable deductions in accordance with IRS guidelines.

 At Connie’s Clubhouse, we’re redefining what day programming looks like for individuals with disabilities.
 We’re not here to check boxes.
 We’re here to build confidence, connection, and community—on your terms.

-Stay all day or just drop in for a few minutes—it’s your choice.
+Come and go as you please!
+Stay all day or drop in for a few minutes—it’s your choice.
 There’s no pressure and no restrictions.
 If you need a break, take it.
 Want to come back later?
 We’ll be here, ready to welcome you again.

 Tired of sitting at home with nowhere to go?
 Connie’s Clubhouse is your community hub—a place to get out, get engaged, and be surrounded by people who truly care.